sajal50/learning-notes/books/designing-data-intensive-applications.md

 If your application often needs to access the entire document, there is a performance advantage to this _storage locality_.

 The database typically needs to load the entire document, even if you access only a small portion of it.
 On updates, the entire document usually needs to be rewritten, it is recommended that you keep documents fairly small.
+These limitations significantly reduce situations where document databases are useful.

 #### Convergence of document and relational databases

-PostgreSQL does support JSON documents.
+PostgreSQL does support JSON documents and XML documents.
+Allows ability to query inside XML documents.

 RethinkDB supports relational-like joins in its query language and some MongoDB drivers automatically resolve database references.
+Although MongoDB is more like client side join (less efficient if database itself would have done it).

 Relational and document databases are becoming more similar over time.

 ### Query languages for data